Decommissioning Area-Specific Intranets

 While a formal date has not been set, relevant content will transition to one of the provincial platforms over the next few months, after which the legacy intranet sites will be taken offline.
 Sites will be temporarily archived following their transition, with the goal of being fully decommissioned by Q4 of the 2026–27 fiscal year.

-Leaders responsible for content will be asked to validate relevant information that should transition to a provincial platform and what information will be taken offline and temporarily archived.
+Leaders responsible for content will be asked to validate their information and determine what should transition to a provincial platform and what should be archived.
 Relevant content includes the information, tools and resources staff rely on to perform their work and stay informed.

 Content that is still required will transition to either:

-- the SHA intranet (which has no login requirement); or
+- the SHA intranet (no login requirement); or

-- a provincial SharePoint site (with restricted access).*
+- a provincial SharePoint site (access restricted to those with SHA network account).*

 (* currently being developed)